Franklin D. Roosevelt: Election of 1944

-While some Democrats had opposed Roosevelt's nomination in 1940, the president faced little difficulty in securing his re-nomination at the 1944 Democratic National Convention.
-Roosevelt made it clear before the convention that he was seeking another term, and on the lone presidential ballot of the convention, Roosevelt won the vast majority of delegates, although a minority of Southern Democrats voted for Harry F. Byrd.
-Party leaders prevailed upon Roosevelt to drop Vice President Wallace from the ticket, believing him to be an electoral liability and a poor potential successor in case of Roosevelt's death.
+While some Democrats had opposed Roosevelt's nomination in 1940, the president faced little difficulty in securing re-nomination at the 1944 Democratic National Convention.
+On the lone presidential ballot, he won the vast majority of delegates, although a minority of Southern Democrats voted for Harry F. Byrd.
+Party leaders persuaded Roosevelt to drop Vice President Wallace from the ticket, believing him to be an electoral liability and a poor potential successor in case of Roosevelt's death.
 Roosevelt preferred Byrnes as Wallace's replacement but was convinced to support Senator Harry S. Truman of Missouri, who had earned renown for his investigation of war production inefficiency and was acceptable to the various factions of the party.
-On the second vice presidential ballot of the convention, Truman defeated Wallace to win the nomination.

-The Republicans nominated Thomas E. Dewey, the governor of New York, who had a reputation as a liberal in his party.
-They accused the Roosevelt administration of domestic corruption and bureaucratic inefficiency, but Dewey's most effective gambit was to raise discreetly the age issue.
-He assailed the President as a "tired old man" with "tired old men" in his cabinet, pointedly suggesting that the President's lack of vigor had produced a less than vigorous economic recovery.
-Roosevelt, as most observers could see from his weight loss and haggard appearance, was a tired man in 1944.
-But upon entering the campaign in earnest in late September 1944, Roosevelt displayed enough passion to allay most concerns and deflect Republican attacks.
-With the war still raging, he urged voters not to "change horses in mid-stream".
+The Republicans nominated Thomas E. Dewey.
+They accused the Roosevelt administration of domestic corruption and bureaucratic inefficiency, but Dewey's most effective tactic was to assail the President as a "tired old man".
+However, during the campaign Roosevelt displayed enough vigor to undermine this description.
 Labor unions, which had grown rapidly in the war, fully supported Roosevelt.
-Roosevelt and Truman won the 1944 election, defeating Dewey and his running mate John W. Bricker with 53.4% of the popular vote and 432 out of the 531 electoral votes.
+He and Truman won the 1944 election with 53.4% of the popular vote and 432 out of the 531 electoral votes.
 The president campaigned in favor of a strong United Nations, so his victory symbolized support for the nation's future participation in the international community.